Table of Contents

 Apart from the exact words you say, your body language during the interview also plays a massive role in the energy you exert.
 So keep an upright body posture and remember to smile.
 Also, maintain a friendly and warm tone of voice to avoid making them feel that you are bored.

 To sum up, ghosting is not your fault.
 In most cases, the company is to be held accountable for missing out on communicating with you.
 So follow up with them and if you still get no response, feel free to move on with the rest of your applications.
-However, if after reading this guide you still have insecurities about your performance, consider reaching out to a career consultant for support and rebuild the trust in your abilities.
+However, if after reading this guide you still have insecurities about your performance, consider reaching out to a career consultant for support and rebuilding the trust in your abilities.